Use the Recognition Practices Inventory measures how managers practice various types of recognition and how employees perceive them.

 The results of this inventory provide the reality as to what employees prefer and perceive regarding recognition behaviors of their managers.
 It allows you to identify and prioritize gaps between what employees want from their leaders and what they get.

-The Recognition Practices Inventory for Managers:
+The Recognition Practices Inventory for Managers/Organizations:

 This inventory measures the perceived importance and frequency managers place on a variety of actual and potential employee recognition behaviors, practices, and activities in the workplace.
 With the results of this assessment you can create a baseline of values and perceptions that can serve as a key starting point for improving and implementing this important motivational tool rewards and recognition.
 Individual managers receive feedback reports with comparison data, and suggestions for improving motivation through more effective recognition practices.